zephyrproject-rtos/zephyr/doc/application/application.rst

 ========================

-When using the Ninja backend, a build directory looks like this:
+When using the Ninja backend instead of the Make backend, a build directory looks like this:

 .. code-block:: none